BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 ## Accounting files
 #### EÜR_REFERENCE.ac2
-*	Contains a vast collection of accounts for all types of business and the most common cross-border transaction in and outside EU (see “Wichtige Buchungssätze CrossBorder.doc”).
-The collection is merely based on the 2014 Heiko selection of accounts.
-I added some accounts for plausibility reasons, and deleted revenue accounts that refer to rare cross-border transactions
+*	Contains a vast collection of accounts for all types of business and cross-border transaction in and outside EU.
+The collection is  based on the 2014 Heiko selection of accounts.
+I added some accounts for plausibility reasons and updated headers and groups
-*	This account plan should be fine for the vast majority of relevant users
+*	This account plan should contain all accounts relevant for the greatest majority of relevant users
+*	Number of Kategorien/Konten: 213/54

+#### EÜR_MOST COMMON.ac2
+*	Reduced list of revenue accounts, limited to most common EU cross-border transactions
 *	Number of Kategorien/Konten: 187/54

 #### EÜR_MINIMAL.ac2